PProvost/www.peterprovost.org/source/_posts/2012-05-31-my-take-on-unit-testing-private-methods.md

 ## But customers will use it anyway!

-{% img right /images/blog/2012-05-31-my-take-on-unit-testing-private-methods/Just_Say_No.jpg Just Say No %}

 Consider the answer to these questions:

-1. You have an API that has public visibility, and it is marked *Internal use only* in any of the ways I mentioned above.
+1. You have an API that has public accessibility, and it is marked *Internal use only* in any of the ways I mentioned above.
 A customer calls you up and says "When I use this API it doesn't work as expected."
 What is your response?
-2. You have an API that has public visibility, and it is marked *Internal use only* in any of the ways I mentioned above.
+2. You have an API that has public accessibility, and it is marked *Internal use only* in any of the ways I mentioned above.
 You changed the API between product versions.
 The customer complains that the API changed.
 What is your response?

+{% img right /images/blog/2012-05-31-my-take-on-unit-testing-private-methods/Just_Say_No.jpg Just Say No %}

 In each case, I would argue that the answer is the same.
 You simply say, "That API is not for public consumption.
 It is for internal use only, which is why it